RagnarB83/Jotunn.jl/README.md

 # Jotunn: a simple quantum chemistry program in Julia
-RHF/UHF code written in in Julia.
+RHF/UHF code written in in Julia (with integrals provided by libcint via GaussianBasis.jl).
 Primarily written to to be a simple, but general and easy-to-understand RHF/UHF code without being horribly slow.
 Might one day turn into something useful.